QUALIFIED NUTRITIONAL THERAPIST FdSc, Dip ION

 BECOMING A CLIENT

 In 2014, I took a little time out to write my first book as a conduit to share my knowledge so far; it resonates with the advice I would give during a one-to-one session, so think of it as a ‘consultation’ in a book (Eat.
 Nourish.
 Glow. published by HarperThorsons).
 My second book, Cook.
 Nourish.
 Glow., a natural companion to the first containing over 120 easy to follow recipes, was published by Penguin on 31st Dec 2015.
+My third and most recent book, Nourish and Glow: The 10 Day Plan offers 50 new recipes with vegan alternatives as well as guidance to help make healthy eating a way of life.
+This book was released in March 2017.

 I have taken extensive training over the years.
 Firstly, at the Institute for Optimum Nutrition in Richmond where I completed the 4 year Diploma in Nutritional Therapy.
 I continue to sit undergraduate and postgraduate training on a regular basis to gain increased expertise and to keep abreast of the ever pushing boundaries in this scientific field.
 Here are some of the areas I have completed training in: